thustorage/PetPS/README.md

-# PetPS: Supporting Huge Embedding Models with Persistent Memory
+# PetPS: Supporting Huge Embedding Models with Tiered Memory

 Embedding models are effective for learning high-dimensional sparse data in the scenarios of ad/recommendation/searching.